ayoub-mg/Gold-Price-Forecasting/README.md

 ### Future Work
 Future enhancements could include integrating additional features, refining the trading strategy, and exploring more advanced models for improved accuracy.

-> **⚠️ Note:** For the best experience when viewing Jupyter notebooks, it is recommended to use **github.dev** instead of **github.com**.
-By navigating to `https://github.dev/ayoub-mg/Gold-Price-Forecasting/`, you can open the repository in a more interactive environment that better supports the rendering of Jupyter notebooks and Plotly visualizations.
+> **⚠️ Note:** For an enhanced experience when viewing Jupyter notebooks, we recommend using **github.dev** rather than **github.com**.
+By navigating to `https://github.dev/ayoub-mg/Gold-Price-Forecasting/`, you can access the repository in a more interactive environment that better supports the rendering of Jupyter notebooks and Plotly visualizations.
+Alternatively, you can also utilize [nbviewer.org](https://nbviewer.org/) to load the notebooks, which offers improved rendering and a cleaner, more user-friendly viewing experience.